skinnylatte/newpop/src/posts/2024-03-01-happy-birthday-wife.md

 In 2018, she agreed to marry me, and move to San Francisco with me, sight unseen.
 She'd never even been to the United States at that point.

 The life we've built together here is wonderful and comfortable; exciting and engaging; fun and full of laughter.
+Here's to many more birthdays together.